5 min read

 The Protein Dance

-When meat cooks, its proteins contract and tighten, forcing moisture toward the center.
-Think of it as squeezing a sponge – heat causes the muscle fibers to contract, pushing the flavorful juices inward.
-During this process, internal pressure builds up considerably.
+When meat cooks, its internal proteins contract and tighten aggressively, forcing moisture toward the center.
+Think of this process like squeezing a sponge—intense heat causes the muscle fibers to contract, pushing the flavorful juices inward.
+During this phase, internal pressure builds up considerably.

-If you cut into meat immediately after cooking, those compressed juices have nowhere to go but out – resulting in the dreaded "juice puddle" on your plate and leaving you with meat that's noticeably drier than it should be.
+If you cut into the meat immediately after cooking, that compressed pressure has nowhere to go but out.
+The result?
+The dreaded "juice puddle" on your plate, leaving you with meat that's noticeably drier than it should be.

 The Redistribution Magic

 During the resting period, something remarkable happens.
-The protein fibers gradually relax and begin reabsorbing some of those concentrated juices.
-This redistribution process allows the moisture to spread evenly throughout the meat rather than remaining concentrated in the center.
+The protein fibers, no longer under the intense stress of heat, gradually begin to relax and expand.
+This allows them to reabsorb some of those concentrated, flavorful juices.
+This gentle redistribution process ensures the moisture spreads evenly throughout the meat instead of remaining concentrated in the center, only to explode upon slicing.

-As my colleague Jake from Competition BBQ Secrets once told me, "Resting isn't waiting – it's actively finishing the cook."
-That perspective completely changed my approach to barbecue.
+As my colleague Jake from Competition BBQ Secrets once told me, "Resting isn't waiting—it's actively finishing the cook."
+That simple perspective completely changed my approach to barbecue and I think it can change yours too.

 The Perfect Resting Temperature: Finding the Sweet Spot